dxzys/2704-Final-Project/README.md

-Google Drive Setup for Google Colab
+NOTE: OPEN THE FULL VERSION ON GITHUB THE PREVIEW IS BROKEN Google Drive Setup for Google Colab

 To run the notebook in Google Colab, your Google Drive must use this exact folder structure.